braungoodson/facebyte/README.md

-troll
+facebyte
 ========

-The troll's HTTP port is 30000.
-The troll's database request if `localhost:20000` (i.e., a mongodb troll data instance running at `localhost:20000`).
+The facebyte's HTTP port is 30000.
+The facebyte's database request if `localhost:20000` (i.e., a mongodb facebyte data instance running at `localhost:20000`).

 Then to instaniate the services: